cs50nestm/cs50labs/forloop/README.md

 ## Your Turn

 Modify the code on the right to add up the numbers from 1 to 10, using either the supplied for loop or creating your own.
-Store the total in the variable (already initialied) named `total`.
+Store the total in the variable named `total`.

 {% spoiler "Hint" %}